-FREQUENCIES OF THE ERAListed here are some of the frequencies from the 1920's to the mid 1940's that would have been covered by equipment depicted in the Canadian Marconi vacuum tube radio web page.
+FREQUENCIES and STATIONS OF THE ERAListed here are some of the frequencies from the 1920's to the mid 1940's that would have been covered by equipment depicted in the Canadian Marconi vacuum tube radio web page.
 The history of call sign evolution and broadcasting in Canada is a topic all on its own, however, the intent of this document is to provide a few snapshots of that evolution.

 In the Beginning